William L. Smith Sr. Graduate Scholarship

-Graduate Scholar at the University of Wisconsin-Madison.
-The Cooperative Institute for Meteorological Satellite Studies (CIMSS) and the Department of Atmospheric and Oceanic Sciences (AOS) invite applications for the William L. Smith Sr. Graduate Scholar award available to a Ph.D. student entering the program in 2019.
+Graduate Scholarship at the University of Wisconsin-Madison.
+The Cooperative Institute for Meteorological Satellite Studies (CIMSS) and the Department of Atmospheric and Oceanic Sciences (AOS) invite applications for the William L. Smith Sr. Graduate Scholarship available to a Ph.D. student entering the program in 2022.

 The award is available through CIMSS which was established in 1980 through a cooperative agreement between the University of Wisconsin and the National Oceanic and Atmospheric Administration (NOAA) National Environmental Satellite Data and Information Service (NESDIS).
 The recipient will be expected to conduct research with a CIMSS investigator on problems that broadly contribute to NOAA’s weather and climate prediction missions.
 Research conducted under this graduate scholarship may address any of the following areas: Radiation and Remote Sensing, Cloud and Atmospheric Physics, Oceanography, Climate Processes and Climate Change, Synoptic and Mesoscale Meteorology, Large Scale Dynamics, and Data Assimilation.

 With 18 faculty members, the Department of Atmospheric and Oceanic Sciences is one of the leading departments in the field of remote sensing, with nationally recognized graduate and undergraduate programs in atmospheric and oceanic sciences.
 The collaborative relationship between NOAA/NESDIS and UW–Madison that established CIMSS within the Space Science and Engineering Center has played a central role in building this reputation, leading to improved use of remote sensing measurements for weather forecasting, climate analysis and environmental issues.